lucabrunox/logup/README.md

 Outlog is resilient: it does buffering to temp files to prevent the application from ever blocking when writing to stdout.
 (Not implemented yet)

 Outlog is transparent: it passes through the original stdout without any additional info or error messages.
-(Not implemented yet)

 For example:
 ```bash